 The concept map below depicts mobile affordances at three levels.
 The emergent ones are those that are likely to have the greatest impact on Human Performance Improvement and Personal Knowledge Management.

+This brings us to the business feasibility of including mobile learning as a service in our solution portfolio.
 Fast forward to 2009: The result of a research conducted by RBC Capital Market speaks for itself (Smartphone sales to beat PC sales by 2011).

 A recent survey by the Pew Internet & American Life Project predicts that by 2020, most people across the world will be using a mobile device as their primary means for connecting to the Internet (http://www.pewinternet.org/PPF/r/270/report_display.asp).
 Mobiles are already well on the way to becoming a universal tool for communication of all kinds.